davidtheclark/style-search/README.md

 styleSearch(options, callback);
 ```

 By default, the search ignores strings, comments, and function names.
 You can use the options to change this behavior or introduce other restrictions.
+That is what makes this module more useful for a quick search than using `indexOf()` or a `RegExp`.

+However, if you need more detailed parsing, you should consider using the real parsers [PostCSS](https://github.com/postcss/postcss), [`postcss-selector-parser`](https://github.com/postcss/postcss-selector-parser), and [`postcss-value-parser`](https://github.com/TrySound/postcss-value-parser).

 ### Reporting matches